aptech/docs/docs/CR-gdaSave.rst

 ::

     run -r myfile.gau;
-    ret = gdaSave("myfile.gda","x*",0,2,3);
+    ret = gdaSave("myfile.gda","x*", 0, 2, 3);

 This example runs a GAUSS program called ``myfile.gau`` and then writes all initialized variables in the workspace beginning with 'x' to the file ``myfile.gda``.
-If ``myfile.gda`` already exists, this example appends to it, changing the names of the variables that it writes to the file if necessary to avoid name conficts.
+If ``myfile.gda`` already exists, this example appends to it, changing the names of the variables that it writes to the file if necessary to avoid name conflicts.
 All writing and variable name changing is reported.

 .. seealso:: Functions :func:`gdaLoad`